Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models: Data

 \begin{itemize}

-\item 16 BAO measurements that span $0.122 \le z \le 2.334$ and are listed in Table I of \cite{deCruzPerez:2024abc}.
+\item 16 BAO measurements that span $0.122 \le z \le 2.334$ and are listed in Table I of Ref.\ \citen{deCruzPerez:2024abc}.
 These include low-redshift data from the 6dFGS and SDSS MGS surveys, intermediate-redshift data from BOSS galaxies ($z = 0.38$ and $0.51$), eBOSS LRG ($z = 0.698$) and DES year 3 ($z=0.835$) and high-redshift data from eBOSS quasars ($z=1.38$) and the Ly$\alpha$ forest ($z = 2.334$).
-Several of these also include redshift-space distortion (RSD)--derived growth rate measurements $f\sigma_{8}$.
+In addition to several distances ($D_V$, $D_M$, and $D_H$) these also include redshift-space distortion (RSD)--derived growth rate measurements $f\sigma_{8}$.
 Full covariance matrices are used for correlated BOSS, eBOSS LRG and quasars, and Ly$\alpha$ data.
 In this work we do not use DESI BAO data \cite{DESI:2025zgx} to remain independent of DESI and consistent with our earlier analyses.

-\item The 1590 SNIa measurements subset of the Pantheon+ compilation \cite{Brout:2022vxf}, that includes only SNIa with $z > 0.01$ to minimize contamination from local peculiar velocities.
+\item The 1590 SNIa apparent magnitude vs.\ redshift measurements subset of the Pantheon+ compilation \cite{Brout:2022vxf} that includes only SNIa with $z > 0.01$ to minimize contamination from local peculiar velocities.
 This dataset covers a wide redshift interval, $0.01016 \le z \le 2.26137$, and includes both statistical and systematic uncertainties.
 The absolute magnitude of SNIa is treated as a nuisance parameter and marginalized over.